richardschneider/net-dns/doc/articles/catalog.md

 ## Zone

-DNZ zones are represented by a Catalog and can be loaded from a [master file](presentation.md) with the [IncludeZone()](xref:Makaretu.Dns.Resolving.Catalog.IncludeZone*) method.
+DNS zones are represented by a Catalog and can be loaded from a [master file](master-file.md) with the [IncludeZone()](xref:Makaretu.Dns.Resolving.Catalog.IncludeZone*) method.